KS Kastrioti: Rise and fall (1989–2006)

-Recent history (2006–2011)
+Recent seasons (2006–2011)

 During the 2005–06 season, the club finished in its best league position of 8th place out of 12 teams and secured top flight football for another season.
 The following season they were relegated after losing in the promotion and relegation play off against KS Lushnja 4–2 on penalties after a goalless stalemate.
 Kastrioti were immediately promoted after finishing in 3rd place and reaching the playoffs for promotion, where they beat Partizani Tirana 1–0 to gain promotion.
 The club had to feature in the play off once again after finishing 9th out of 12 teams, but they beat KS Lushnja 1–0 to remain in the top flight.
 The following season the club finished 8th but narrowly avoided the promotion and relegation play off by goal difference.

 Present time

 In the summer of 2011, 75% of the club's shares were sold by the Municipality of Krujë to Alban Sport, Albania's exclusive distributor of Adidas and Reebok clothing.
 The remaining 25% of the club's shares were held by the Municipality of Krujë.
 This provided the club with greater resources to invest in the squad and to keep up with the other Superliga sides who were investing heavily at the time.
 The 2011–12 season proved to be the club's most successful campaign as they finished in 5th place, just one place behind reaching UEFA Europa League qualification stage.
 They again remained a mid table team, finishing 8th out of 14 teams in the 2012–13 season and remaining comfortably in the league.